Choose options

 Medieval sword with Tewkesbury scabbard, 15th century

-The Battle of Tewkesbury, which took place on 4 May 1471, was a decisive victory for the House of York.
-It ended with the death of Lancaster's young crown prince, Edward of Wales, allowing King Edward IV to finally rule unopposed and marking the beginning of England's longest period of political stability in this multi-generational conflict.
+The Battle of Tewkesbury, which took place on May 4, 1471, was a decisive victory for the House of York.
+It ended with the death of the young Crown Prince of Lancaster, Edward of Wales, allowing King Edward IV to finally rule unopposed and marking the beginning of England's longest period of political stability in this multigenerational conflict.
 When Edward IV died in 1483, power struggles for the throne immediately broke out again.

-The Tewkesbury Sword, named after this historic battle, is a classic example of a late medieval cutting and thrusting longsword.
-Although this beautiful and inexpensive hand-and-a-half sword (also called a bastard sword ) is not an exact replica of a historical original from this great English battle, it does have the typical features of a traditional late medieval longsword and is inspired by the swords that were probably wielded on both sides of the conflict at the time.
+The Tewkesbury sword, named after this historic battle, is a classic example of a late medieval slashing and thrusting longsword.
+Although this handsome and inexpensive hand-and-a-half sword (also called a bastard sword ) is not an exact replica of a historic original from this great English battle, it does have the typical features of a traditional late medieval longsword and is inspired by the swords that were likely wielded on both sides of the conflict at the time.

 The long, double-edged blade is forged from hardened and heat-treated EN45 spring steel.
-It tapers smoothly towards the tip and is serrated on both sides for about half its length, with a flattened, diamond-shaped cross section towards the tip.
-The cutting edges are not sharpened and the continuous blade tang is screwed into the end of the handle.
+It tapers smoothly toward the tip and is fluted on both sides for about half its length, with a flattened, diamond-shaped cross-section toward the tip.
+The cutting edges are unsharpened, and the continuous blade tang is bolted to the end of the handle.

-The vessel consists of a handle with a wooden core and black leather covering, a flattened steel crossguard and an elongated, six-faceted steel stoppered knob with slightly concave side surfaces.
-The knob is inlaid with a cross on one side.
-The guard is approx. 23 cm long and 0.5 cm thick.
-Its ends are flared and each is decorated with a cut-out cross.
+The vessel consists of a handle with a wooden core and black leather covering, a flattened steel crossguard, and an elongated, six-faceted capped pommel, also made of steel, with slightly concave side surfaces.
+A cross is inlaid on one side of the pommel.
+The guard measures approximately 23 cm long and 0.5 cm thick.
+Its ends are flared and each is decorated with a cutout cross.

-The one-and-a-half-handed sword from the late Middle Ages is delivered with a black wooden/leather scabbard with a blued steel mouthpiece and bezel.
+The late medieval hand-and-a-half sword comes with a black wood/leather scabbard with a blued steel mouthpiece and bezel.

 This sword is designed as a collector's item or decorative object and is also ideal as an accessory, for example to complete your costume.